kaustv-datta/ccm-front-end/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

+## Folder structure
+This project's folder structure has been designed by following the [angular-folder-structure](https://angular-folder-structure.readthedocs.io/en/latest/index.html) project principles.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.